What It’s Like Going Into Foster Care

 As we were picked up and taken to our temporary home I would describe myself as hyper vigilant.
 I noticed we were going a little bit out in the country which did worry me a bit.
-My parents were well known in a smaller community and how do I know that she didn’t know them in some way.
+I felt that if something went bad it would be hard to get to help.
+My parents were well-known business owners in a smaller community and how do I know that she didn’t know them in some way.
 My dad’s old occupation put him in a position to meet a lot of different people.
-As we got settled in and met the family that we were going to be staying with I did calm down a bit.
-They didn't have any older children at home so I took off some edge that I didn't have that to deal with.
-I'm no the best socially so it really took the edge off in that area.
-I was and maybe still am a bit weary of male authority figures but I figured out that he meant on good.
+As we got settled in and met the family that we were going to be staying with I did calm down a bit in stages.
+I was a bit intimidated by male authority since the fights with my dad but the dad of the family was mild mannered.
+Each new day, each new situation brought anxiety.
+I was living in a place that I didn’t know the people they interacted with, their routines, pet peeves, or really what I should be doing.
 I didn’t want to burden them so I tried to stay out of the way.
 They did a good job of incorporating us into the family and they way they live.
-It was nice to know how things around the house were going to be a head of time.
-It took me a few days to let my guard down.
+They tried to inform us and kind of gave us the run down on things.
+It helped that they went over rules and expectations up front.
+It took me a few days to let my guard down and really relax.

 Going into foster care we just had the clothes on our backs.
 Out parents later brought in some of our clothes from the house.
 I remember not having a few things or not enough of some to last.
-I don’t know if it was on purpose that they did that or not but I didn't expect much from them.
-I remember I went without a belt for awhile and had to hold up my pants or fold the waist over.
-I didn’t have anything to shave so my 15 year old face was patchy for awhile.
-Finally our new caregiver was able to take us and get us some of the things that we needed.
-Even then it was hard to ask or tell her.
-I still didn’t want to be needy.
+I don’t know if it was on purpose that they did that or not.
+I remember I went without a belt for a while and had to hold up my pants or fold the waist over.
+I didn’t have anything to shave so my 15 year old face was patchy for a while.
+If someone who provided emergency placement went out and bought new things for kids they would be broke fast so I had to wait on these things.
+Finally after getting some voucher from DFS our new caregiver was able to take us and get us some of the things that we needed.
+Even then it was hard to ask or tell her what I needed.
+I didn’t want to come off needy or trivial.

 Once we got settled in it was time to go.
+They said we would be going to a group home for foster kids.
 Another new place with new people.
 Another scary transition and not knowing the road ahead.